ourcodingclub/ourcodingclub.github.io/_tutorials/numpy.md

 print(np.sum(np.ma.masked_where(magnitude<5.0, damage)))
 ```
 This should give you 210,000.
 There are numerous ways to mask your data for different purposes.
-All the available methods are listed in the <a href="https://docs.scipy.org/doc/numpy/reference/maskedarray.generic.html" target= "_blank"> numpy.ma documentation </a> on the web.
+All the available methods are listed in the [numpy.ma documentation](https://docs.scipy.org/doc/numpy/reference/maskedarray.generic.html) on the web.

-<a name="io"></a>

 ## Reading and writing data
+{: #io}

 Using standard .csv files, there are number of methods that let you read data file.
 While the shortest way is to use `np.genfromtxt()` function, my personal favourite is to use Pandas to read it and then convert it to pure NumPy arrays.
 ```python